New mums: your body in the first week after birth

 This will usually fix itself as your swelling goes down, sensation comes back and muscles get stronger.
 Pelvic floor exercises to strengthen your muscles can help.

-If you’re still having problems with incontinence when your baby is six weeks old or older, start by talking to your GP, who will be able to help or send you to a women’s health physiotherapist or continence specialist.
+If you’re still having problems with incontinence when your baby is six weeks old or older, talk to your GP, who will be able to help or send you to a women’s health physiotherapist or continence specialist.
 There are many treatments that can help.

 Weight loss normally happens gradually after birth.
-Healthy eating, gentle exercise – for example, walking – and breastfeeding can all help with losing weight.
+Healthy eating and gentle exercise like walking can help with losing weight.
+Breastfeeding can help too.

 If you were overweight before you got pregnant and you would like to lose weight, talk with your health professional.
 If you’re losing too much weight and are underweight, it’s also a good idea to talk with your health professional.